SimonAmbridgeNuoDB/NuoDB-Zeppelin/README.md

 	* Ideally the Zeppelin server should be in close proximity to the data source in order to reduce latency.

 <BR>
 NB This exercise was completed in a Linux environment.
-NuoDB is also supported on Windows but only for development purposes.
+NuoDB is also supported on Windows, but only for development purposes.

 ## Installation